isakbot/simm71/README.md

 -Iterate on RQ, possibly remove names and other noise in txt files -look at the nlp1_lab notebook to see if i can move some of these code sections into my main notebook

+for seminar: one data viz, like a graph, telling a story about the paper
 DONE:
 RQ
 population